vatesfr/xen-orchestra/troubleshooting.md

 ### Disk space

 You can run `df -h` to check if you don't have space disk issue.
+If you want to backup your VMs in XOA, [take a look here](https://vates.gitbooks.io/xen-orchestra/content/full_backups.html#add-a-disk-for-local-backups).

 ## XO configuration